archve/CCDSAP-FoundationLevel/README.md

 # CCDSAP-FoundationLevel

-This repository has practice problems given in the syllaus prescribed by codechef.
+This repository has practice problems given in the syllabus prescribed by codechef.

 https://www.codechef.com/certification/prepare#foundation